zaynahjaved/pg-broil/readme.md

 Default Arguments are defined in lines 507-522
-File saving file directories are defined in lines 466-501 Alpha, Lambda, pi_lr, and vf_lr parameter arrays are defined in lines 539-546 to run multiple parameters I also changed train_pi_iters from 80 to 40 on line 111.
+File saving file directories are defined in lines 466-501 Alpha, Lambda, pi_lr, and vf_lr parameter arrays are defined in lines 539-546 to run multiple parameters Change train_pi_iters from 80 to 40 on line 111.

 ===========================================